Workplace conduct training – good-bye to the tick and flick?

 The advantages of this approach include:

-1. Face-to-face training encourages employees to engage with the training material and ask questions in real time.
+- Face-to-face training encourages employees to engage with the training material and ask questions in real time.

 This can help to clarify any confusing or ambiguous aspects of the training and ensure that all employees have a common understanding of the issues.
-The facilitator must have the expertise to handle “left-field” questions on these topics.
+The facilitator must have the expertise to handle “left-field” questions on these topics. - Tailored hypotheticals and/or case studies will reinforce the content learning.

-3. Employees can discuss the issues with their colleagues and share their own experiences and perspectives.
+Employees will apply theoretical concepts to realistic practical situations. - Employees can discuss the issues with their colleagues and share their own experiences and perspectives.

-This can help to build empathy and understanding, as well as identify any potential areas of concern within the workplace.
+This can help to build empathy and understanding, as well as identify any potential areas of concern within the workplace. - The facilitator needs the experience and expertise to handle a group discussing sensitive issues.

 Most organisations have a small percentage of employees who may challenge or debate the merit of these laws.
 This has the potential to upset or offend other employees.
-The facilitator needs experience and confidence to manage “that employee” in the room.
+The facilitator needs experience and confidence to manage “that employee” in the room. - Tailored face-to-face training allows the facilitator to reinforce key messages for each client and ensures that employees understand their responsibilities and their own internal policies and procedures rather than generic information.

 If you have been relying on self-paced online training modules to educate your staff about respectful workplaces, it is time to consider a more effective approach to protect you and your employees.